Green Card Center Director Jobs

 How does green card sponsorship differ from H-1B for this role?

 Green card sponsorship through PERM leads to permanent residency rather than temporary work authorization.
 There's no annual lottery and no cap concern at the EB-3 level for most countries outside India and China.
-The tradeoff is timeline: PERM, I-140, and adjustment of status together typically take two to four years, compared to the H-1B's faster processing but temporary and lottery-dependent status.
+The tradeoff is timeline: PERM, I-140, and adjustment of status together typically take two to four years, compared to the H-1B visa's faster processing but temporary and lottery-dependent status.

 What does the PERM labor certification process require from a Center Director candidate?